Programming-Notes-all-languages/Computer-Logic-and-Design/Introduction/README.md

         <a>Ability to process instructions in a sequential manner</a>
       </li>
       <li>
         <a>There is lastly a single path between the control unit of the CPU and the main memory.
-This single path is called the <em>von Neumann bottleneck.
-This path is a bidirectional path between the CPU's control unit and the system's main memory</em></a>
+This single path is called the <em>von Neumann bottleneck</em>.
+This path is a bidirectional path between the CPU's control unit and the system's main memory</a>
       </li>
     </ul>
   </li>